changsin/adart/README.md

 The tool is written in Python (Streamlit) and React JS.
 All source code is under src package.
 Here are what each package does:
+- **api**: api interfaces between the frontend and the backend.
+- **backend**: SQLAlchemy is the ORM and Postgres the DB.
+They are in docker containers.
+See backend README for more details.
 - **common:** common utility modules, constants, label conversion functions
 - **models:** abstract interfaces of data labels, projects, tasks, and users
 - **notebooks:** playground for POCs